benjaminsunliu/Group6-SOEN341_Project_F24/README.md

   - Make sure you have Node.js installed
   - Have MongoDB installed to see changes in the database
+  - Have the CSV files ready for testing, ensure the format is fname	lname	email	studentID	phone

 ### Install Dependencies
    - Run npm install command to install all required dependencies